This pathway is distinctively integrative, exploring cultural, theological, and global voices and developments that affect contemporary missiology.

-The core unit for this pathway is a choice of ST7665 Contemporary Missiology and Culture: Mapping the Landscape, which considers missional patterns and paradigm shifts that are shaping and informing missional theology and practice, or ST7666 Contemporary Missiology and Culture: Emerging Issues, which examines emerging issues and debates that are shaping and informing missional theology and practice in transcultural and intercultural dimensions.
+The core and pathway units for this programme of study consider missional patterns and paradigm shifts that are shaping and informing missional theology and practice, and examine emerging issues and debates that are shaping and informing missional theology and practice in transcultural and intercultural dimensions.

 Students will receive a minimum of 180 credits while on this course.

 You will choose one core unit, one pathway unit, plus any two units from across our MA options.
 You will be required to write your dissertation in the area of Theology, Global Mission and Culture.